 To ensure effective delivery of course materials and to facilitate participation from all class members, faculty teaching online complete specialized instruction to prepare them to teach via this medium.
 As a result, students are provided with a comprehensive learning experience that enables them to complete course content.
-Course descriptions begin on page 161.
+Course descriptions for online courses can be found in the course description section of this catalog.